JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 # Supply Chain Analytics in PowerBI
-View full report in PDF [HERE](https://github.com/JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/blob/main/Supply%20chain%20analytics%20dashboard.pdf) or download the PowerBI file [HERE]()

 In this case study, I performed a Make vs Buy analysis in PowerBI.
 Before I dive into the project let me explain Supply Chain  and what Make vs Buy means so you'll be properly carried along.

 Supply Chain is the network of individuals and companies that are involved in making a product and delivering it to the consumer and the Make vs Buy decision is choosing either to create a product in-house or to purchase it from an external supplier.
 Now we have these definitions out of the way let's dive right in!

+You can view full report in pdf [HERE](https://github.com/JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/blob/main/Supply%20chain%20analytics%20dashboard.pdf) or download the PowerBI file [HERE](https://github.com/JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/blob/main/Supply%20chain%20analytics%20dashboard.pbix)

 ## The Problem
 The problem I worked on in this case study was to analytically determine a Make versus Buy decision for a fictitious company Tanate Industries that sells replacement parts for industrial pizza ovens.
 My task was to calculate the full cost of the Make and Buy Options so that the business could make an informed decision.

 ## Datasets and Data Model
 The other analysts on the team started a PowerBI file by loading the data and creating a model but they need my help visualizing and interpreting the results.
-You can see the model below
+The Dataset consist of 3 tables, the Quotes table, Internal_Mfg_Resource_Estimates table and the Product Dimanesion table.
+You can see the model below:

 ![supply chain model](supplychain1.png)